Please click the questions below to see the answers of our most frequently asked questions.

 How tall/short is the lowered bike?

-We have three F800ST BMWs with seat heights of 32, 31 and 29 inches.
+We have an F800ST with a lowered seat and that seat height is 30″.
+We also have a BMW 310 with a seat height of 31″.
 Call in to ask for one of those bikes specifically.
-Otherwise the seat height for the S1000RR we rent is 32 inches.
+Otherwise the seat height for the S1000rr we rent is 32 inches.

 Will there be a photographer at the track?
 What is his number?